A computer and web browser open to NYU’s “Financial Aid and Scholarships” web page.

 Loans

-A loan is just that….a loan.
+Loans are available for families who would prefer that option to finance their contribution.
 Loans are money that is borrowed and must be paid back, usually with interest.

 Federal Loans include Subsidized and Unsubsidized Loans which can be borrowed by the student, and the Federal PLUS Loan which is based on a credit check for a parent borrower.
 These loans all have fixed interest rates and origination fees and require a minimum enrollment of 6 credits or more.